NervanaSystems/ngraph/doc/sphinx/source/project/doc-contributor-README.rst

    :caption: "caption for a block of code that initializes tensors"

 Our documentation practices are designed around "write once, reuse" that we can use to prevent code bloat.
-See the :doc:`code-contributor-README` for our code style guide.
+See the :doc:`contribution-guide` for our code style guide.